 Most legendary, Schwartz’s produced a single television campaign that resulted in purchases from 1 out of every 14 TV owners in America.

-A month ago, I sat down with Schwartz’s 228-page classic Breakthrough Advertising.
-Sixty pages in I came across three lines that stopped me in my tracks:
+When I first sat down with Schwartz’s 228-page classic Breakthrough Advertising, sixty pages in I came across three lines that stopped me in my tracks: